 He crosses one leg infront of the other and stumbles.
 This repeated action could be a tick.
-The audience applaud.
+The audience applauds.
 He makes an exaggerated side step to his right.
 He ignores an attempt to be embraced.
 His posture is hunched like a primate, arms hung low.
-For 2-3 seconds he stares at the floor.
+For 2-3 seconds, he stares at the floor.
 Through a jolt he snaps out of his mesmerism, jerking upright with a wry smile.
 He claps once with both hands.

 Singer 2 (in the middle) is wearing a black dress.
-It has a low cut crew neckline.
-The low cut neckline accentuates a large gold Aztec style necklace hanging resting on her bare chest.
+It has a low-cut crew neckline.
+The low-cut neckline accentuates a large gold Aztec style necklace hanging resting on her bare chest.
 She has a large gold bangle on her left wrist.

 To his right is a black man in his early 30’s.
 He’s holding a brass musical instrument, which is partially obscured by Joe Cocker’s shoulder.